Start page

 It has to be told that some researchers have tried to consider objectively the issue of the Scythian language without the prevailing doctrine but did not find support in the scientific community:

 Scythians called themselves Skolots (Σκολοτουσ.
 The word has no relation to the Indo-Iranian languages (SHAPOSHNIKOV A.K., 2005, 41), it is difficult to find it also in other languages.
 Closest in meaning and sounding is Chuv. salat "to scatter, to dissipate".
-Small phonetic discrepancy can be easily explained by the insertion epenthetic k, and the value of "scattered, diffuse" for the name of the people fit very well.
+The small phonetic discrepancy can be easily explained by the insertion epenthetic k, and the value of "scattered, diffuse" for the name of the people fit very well.
 Recall that the Slavs called themselves similar:

 In ancient times, these two tribes (Slavs and Antes – V.S.) were called spores [scatted], I think because they lived, populating the country "scattered", by individual villages (PROCOPIUS of CAESAREA.
 III, 14 ).